Dushanthimadhushika3/FP-Growth-Algorithm/README.md

 Applied minSup = 0.01 and minCon = 0.01

 Result Interpretation 😊
-In most of the rules predicted item is runail brand or irisk brand.
-It conclude that customers always trend to buy products with these brands.
+Final output consists of several association rules and one special feature was highlighted.
+In most of the rules brand Domix and brand Pole were included.
+The predicted brands in most of the rules consisted of brand Domix and brand Pole.
+So it can be concluded that customers have more of a trend on buying products from both Domix and Pole brands together.